Doctors Test Bacterial Smear After Cesarean Sections To Bolster Babies' Microbiomes

 Her husband, Nick, agrees.

 "We're not terribly religious so we won't baptize with water — holy water," Nick says.
-"But since we're scientists, we like the idea of a bacterial baptism instead of a holy baptism — because now she's been initiated with bacteria — friendly bacteria — that should protect her down the road."
+"But since we're scientists, we like the idea of a bacterial baptism instead of a holy baptism — because now she's been initiated with bacteria, friendly bacteria, that should protect her down the road."